North Korean official angered by flag blunder

 MILAN Juventus coach Massimiliano Allegri has agreed to extend his contract with the Italian champions for another two years, keeping him at the club until June 2020.

-LONDON North Korea's Olympic representative Ung Chang expressed outrage on Thursday at a diplomatic blunder which resulted in his country's women's soccer team leaving the field after the South Korean flag was displayed by mistake.
+LONDON North Korea's Olympic representative Um Chang expressed outrage on Thursday at a diplomatic blunder which resulted in his country's women's soccer team leaving the field after the South Korea flag had been displayed by mistake.

 "Of course the people are angry," International Olympic Committee (IOC) member Chang told Reuters television.
 "If your athlete got a gold medal and put the flag probably of some other country, what happens?"

-The match against Colombia at Glasgow's Hampden Park on the first day of sporting action at the London Olympics on Wednesday, two days before the opening ceremony in the British capital, was delayed by more than an hour.
+The match against Colombia at Glasgow's Hampden Park on the first day of action at the London Olympics on Wednesday, two days before the opening ceremony, was delayed by more than an hour.

-North and South Korea have been bitter enemies since their 1950-53 war.
+North and South Korea have been bitter enemies since the 1950-3 war.
 They have also been drawn against each other in the first round of the men's table tennis.

-British Prime Minister David Cameron called the incident an honest mistake and said he was sure there would be no repetition at the Games, which have cost the British taxpayer more than 9 billion pounds at a time of economic downturn.
+British Prime Minister David Cameron called the incident an honest mistake and said he was sure there would be no repetition.

 "The organising committee has taken corrective action and there will be no repeat.
 It was a simple human mistake," he said.